Mad Dog

 Mad Dog's Robert Pugh guest-stars in Doctor Who

-Robert Pugh, who plays the role of train fireman Terry in Mad Dog, appeared in the 22 May 2010 episode of Doctor Who entitled 'The Hungry Earth', the eighth installment of the current series.
+ROBERT PUGH, WHO plays the role of train fireman Terry in Mad Dog, appeared in the 22 May 2010 episode of Doctor Who entitled 'The Hungry Earth', the eighth installment of the current series.

 Pugh plays the role of the mining geologist Tony Mack who is supervising a deep-core drilling operation in Wales, which inadvertently threatens a race of aliens living far below the Earth's surface.